PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Select an **axis direction** (or a combination of axis directions) that describe the direction of movement.

 Keep in mind that a single module is meant to convey only one direction of movement, so selecting a combination of axes should be interpreted as a diagonal or angled movement with all of the selected directions applying simultaneously.
 See the note on :ref:`combinations of axes<axes_entry>` for a visual description of how this works.
-For sequential movements in different directions, you should create multiple movement modules to be able to refer to the :ref:`x-slot visualization window<sign_summary>` for the temporal order of the movement sequence.
+For sequential movements in different directions, you should create multiple movement modules and use the :ref:`x-slot visualization window<sign_summary>` to represent the temporal order of the movement sequence.

-At most one direction can be selected for each axis, so that a total maximum of three directions can apply at once.
+At most one direction can be selected for each axis, so that a total maximum of three directions can apply at once within a module.

 * Vertical axis: